-In 2019, the Board met on 11 occasions, of which eight were scheduled meetings.
-In addition to these formal meetings, the Board spent a day dedicated to strategic planning and undertook two site visits.
+In 2020, the Board met on 13 occasions, of which seven were scheduled meetings.
+In addition to these formal meetings, the Board spent a day dedicated to strategic planning.
+Due to the COVID-19 pandemic, site visits were not able to be carried out during 2020.
 The Chairman chaired all the meetings.
 In addition, the non-executive directors meet independent of management to discuss relevant issues at each board meeting.
+Directors' attendance at Board and committee meetings during 2020 is detailed below.